-The exhibition is a proposal to engage criticality from the audience, a way to negotiate the continually shifting perceptions of reality.
-To parse truthiness to reveal the conditions of truth in media, government, nonfiction, and elsewhere.
-We have come to accept with unquestioning confidence the authenticity of images.
-In a time when the image is never farther from the truth than it is closer to fiction, we have to be deeply aware of this shift in the 'truth' of the image.

-The 21st century's digital turn has blurred the media of photography and film, producing the post-photographic image which is so altered through its various layers that the 'original' is no longer a matter of concern.
+The exhibition Constructions of Truths is a proposal to engage criticality from the audience, a way to negotiate the continually shifting perceptions of reality.
+We need to be able to parse truthiness which reveals to us how degraded the condition of truth is in media. government, nonfiction, and elsewhere.
+The image has come to represent what is real, with unquestioning acceptance.
+In a time when the image is never more far from the truth than it is closer to fiction, we have to be aware of this shift in the 'truth' of the image.
+The 21st century's digital turn has blurred the media of photography and film. producing the post-photographic image so altered through its various layers that the 'original' is no longer a matter of concern.
 For what is now the originating image?
 When we are inundated with images everyday, what happens with our perception of the world and its realities?
 Are we able to distinguish realities from constructed ones?
 Are we able to reconcile what is believable and what is not?